Homestead of Ms A. Jaronytė

 Address: Village of Karajimiškis, district of Biržai

 In the region full of sinkholes, this area is unique because of the highest density of sinkholes (more than 200 items per sq. km) and in particular circular lakelets.
 A circular lake indicates that the lake evolved from a collapsed sinkhole.
 When a sinkhole collapsed to expose the water table at the surface, the sinkhole was filled with water forming a small circular lake.
 A footpath runs across area making it possible to have a close look at these exceptional water bodies.
 This is one of two habitats in Europe where green sulphur bacteria (GSB) and purple sulphur bacteria (PSB) are present, the second one is in Italy.

-Village of Kirkilai, district of Biržai
+Address: Village of Kirkilai, district of Biržai

 Footpath through Užubaliai Wetlands Reserve

 The Užubaliai Wetlands Reserveis situated in the area of a former peat bog.
 The reserve is an amazing sanctuary for a wide variety of water and terrestrial plants and animals.
 There are many beaver dams.
 These wetlands attract flocks of birds to the delight of ornithologists and birdwatchers.
 The reserve has an observation tower for watching wildlife.
 Užubaliai is a great place to escape the noise of cities and enjoy the tranquillity of nature.